jeftegoes/AwsOverview/Networking & Content Delivery/Amazon CloudFront.md

   - It **replaces** the older Origin Access Identity (OAI) method.
 - OAC supports **both read and write** operations.
 - It enables you to **restrict direct access** to the S3 bucket, ensuring only CloudFront can interact with it securely.

+# 13. Response Headers Policies

+- Amazon CloudFront supports **Response Headers Policies**, allowing you to add **HTTP security headers** to responses without writing code.
+- We can configure CloudFront to include headers such as:
+  - `X-Content-Type-Options`
+  - `X-Frame-Options`
+  - `X-XSS-Protection`